 If you’re starting at Purdue in fall 2026 or later, this requirement applies to you.
 But even current students will get access to some AI educational resources starting next semester.

-For parents helping kids think about college: this signals where higher education is heading.
+For parents helping kids think about college, this signals where higher education is heading.
 Schools that don’t teach AI competency are going to look increasingly behind.
 Purdue is betting that “can work effectively with AI” will be as fundamental as “can write a coherent paragraph” within a few years.

 And they’re probably right.
 We’ve already seen how quickly AI tools have become standard in workplaces.
 Students graduating without knowing how to use them effectively will be at a real disadvantage.